uccser/cs-field-guide/text/en/chapters/data-representation.md

 ASCII actually took the same approach.
 Each ASCII character has a number between 0 and 255, and the representation for the character the number converted to an 8 bit binary number.
 ASCII is also a fixed length encoding scheme -- every character in ASCII is represented using 8 bits.

-In practice, UTF-32 is rarely used.
+In practice, UTF-32 is rarely used -- you can see that it's pretty wasteful of space.
 UTF-8 and UTF-16 are both variable length encoding schemes, and very widely used.
 We will look at them next.

 {panel type="challenge" summary="How big is 32 bits?"}
 1. What is the largest number that can be represented with 32 bits?
 (In both decimal and binary).

-2. The largest number in unicode that has a character assigned to it is not actually the largest possible 32 bit number -- it is 00000000 00010000 11111111 11111111.
+2. The largest number in Unicode that has a character assigned to it is not actually the largest possible 32 bit number -- it is 00000000 00010000 11111111 11111111.
 What is this number in decimal?

 3. Most numbers that can be made using 32 bits do not have a Unicode character attached to them -- there is a lot of wasted space.
-There are good reasons for this, but if all the space was to be used, how many bits would you need, given that there are currently around 120,000 unicode characters?
+There are good reasons for this, but if you had a shorter number that could represent any character, what is the minimum number of bits you would need, given that there are currently around 120,000 Unicode characters?
 {panel end}

 {panel type="spoiler" summary="Answers to above challenge"}
-1: The largest number that can be represented using 32 bits is 4,294,967,295 (around 4.3 billion).
+1. The largest number that can be represented using 32 bits is 4,294,967,295 (around 4.3 billion).
 You might have seen this number before -- it is the largest unsigned integer that a 32 bit computer can easily represent in programming languages such as C.

-2. 1,114,111
+2. The decimal number for the largest character is 1,114,111.

-3. 17 bits.
+3. You can represent all current characters with 17 bits.
 The largest number you can represent with 16 bits is 65,536, which is not enough.
 If we go up to 17 bits, that gives 131,072, which is larger than 120,000.
 Therefore, we need 17 bits.
 {panel end}

 ### UTF-8

-UTF-8 is a **variable length** encoding scheme for unicode.
-Characters with a lower unicode number require fewer bits for their representation than those with a higher unicode number.
+UTF-8 is a **variable length** encoding scheme for Unicode.
+Characters with a lower Unicode number require fewer bits for their representation than those with a higher Unicode number.
 UTF-8 representations contain either 8, 16, 24, or 32 bits.
 Remembering that a **byte** is 8 bits, these are 1, 2, 3, and 4 bytes.

 For example, the character **H** in UTF-8 would be:
 ```